ogoudey/personal-website-archived/README.md

 It will then ask for a password, and the files will fly over to their servers.

+### Acknowledgements
-### Currently the website is 90% ChatGPT 4o-mini-generated - merely a time-saver.
+Currently the website is 90% ChatGPT 4o-mini-generated - merely a time-saver.
 Thank you to all the web developers for providing data to the model.